openshift-metal3/bmctest/README.md

 # Requirements

-Scripts need to be run as unprivileged user with passwordless sudo
+Scripts need to be run as unprivileged user with passwordless sudo.
+Firewall: the servers that are tested need to be able to reach Ironic (TCP 6385) and httpd (configurable, default TCP 6380).
+Note: Dell actually checks it can mount the ISO via http, HP does not check.

-Eache script checks for dependencies and attempts to automatically install them with dnf for RPM distros:
+Each script checks for dependencies and attempts to automatically install them with dnf for RPM distros:
 - yq (the pip version)
 - podman